janderssonse/ort-ci-base/README.md

 And with this Base I could the PoC GitHub action/revised GitLab CI project mentioned earlier.

 The future is unknown.
-It works for my use cases currently I will clean it up more, test and document it as it was fun to work on.
+It works for my use cases currently, I will clean it up, test and document it further.
 I think I will add more CI variants time allowing.
 Should the ORT project want to use anything from these projects in the future, I would gladly see it there instead of under my user.

 Note: I think the scripts with would be quite easy to submit as PRs to the upstreams GitLab project really, in small steps if the would want to use the modified scripts with tests added or/and head this way.
 I made efforts to not stray away from them, reusing same variables, mostly same logic, just making things more configurable.